deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18978/index.md

 ![](figures/figures_9_1.png)

-> 🔼 The figure shows ablation studies on the individual components of Framer to validate their effectiveness.
+> 🔼 The figure shows ablation studies on each component of the Framer model, demonstrating the impact of trajectory guidance, trajectory updates, and bi-directional consistency verification on the final video interpolation results.
 > <details>
 > <summary>read the caption</summary>
 > Figure 12: Ablations on each component. 'w/o trajectory' denotes inference without guidance from point trajectory, 'w/o traj. update' indicates inference without trajectory updates, and 'w/o bi' suggests trajectory updating without bi-directional consistency verification.